 11. Sale - the number leads with Sale status uploaded in disposition files.

-13. CPA - calculated CPA based on disposition files uploaded.
-Check details about CPA in Buyer Performance Report.
+14. CPA - calculated CPA based on disposition files uploaded.
+Check details about CPA in Buyer performance report.

-- New source - the source is new and there aren’t enough leads from this source to assess the quality.
+- New source - the source is new and there aren’t enough leads yet to assess its quality.

 When Sources, Publishers or Sites are selected in Group by list, additional columns are displayed:

-1. Site<!--[endif]--> (for Sites and Sources)- the logo of the site uploaded on Sites admin page.
+1. Site (for Sites and Sources)- the logo of the site uploaded on Sites admin page.
 Click the logo to open the website in a new tab.
 Hover over the site logo to view site ID and name.

 If the logo is missing, hidden or the website is Unknown - a default logo is displayed.

 2. Source ID (for Sources only) - the ID of the source that consists of site ID, publisher ID and the last 3 characters of sub ID.

 3. Publisher ID (for Publishers only) - the unique ID of the lead publisher.